-Business scorecard metrics.
-The remainder of the AIP funding (20%) is based on the performance of each business against certain business metrics approved in advance by the Compensation Committee (the "business scorecard").
-The business scorecard metrics are in areas such as financial and competitive performance, cost competitiveness, cash generation and performance against strategic goals such as operational excellence and people development.
+The remainder of the AIP funding determination (30%) is based on the performance of each business against certain controllable business metrics approved in advance by the Compensation Committee (the "business scorecard").
+The business scorecard metrics measure performance against achievement of the Company's vision in areas such as people development and operational excellence, financial and competitive performance, cost competitiveness and performance against strategic goals and priorities.